dkwasny/KwazCollections/README.md

 This is currently being coded on a 32 bit LXDE Fedora VM running on Windows 7 64.
 I'm only using a 32 bit VM to keep down on memory usage.

+I am using [Google Test](https://code.google.com/p/googletest/) to unit test both the C and C++ codebases.